wp-plugins/interconnect-it-weather-widget/readme.txt

 == Changelog ==

+* 2.4.4 - Fixes an error with shortcodes not updating weather
 * 2.4.3 - Now uses Transients to cache data returned from OpenWeatherMap, this makes the plugin more reliable and faster to load after the first call
 * 2.4.2 - Plugin should now be more reliable
 * 2.4.1 - Fixed an issue with the content being wider than the wrapper in some themes